Aryankpoor/Vorizon---e-commerce-site/README.md

 ## Please note some major ui changes are staged to be made.
 All ui ideas are welcome.
 Just make an issue and share the figma link or example

 The test branch is where all the changes are made and are merged with the original project, the master branch.

+I have found that there is a security vulnerable in this repository.
+I have not been active even a little for so many days, but if you can fix the issue please notify me.